“TOMORROW WE TAKE OVER THE WORLD”

 • figure out conflicting thoughts (same-different / better-best / good-bad)

-• have social ‘control’ (suppress urges leading to unacceptable outcomes)
+• have social ‘control’ (suppress urges we know can lead to unacceptable outcomes)

 • identify expectations based on actions (possible outcomes)